 I fully believe in an inclusionary in the classroom.
 Every student is entitled to have an educational experience that includes them.
 This does not simply mean that all students are in the same classroom; as inclusion is not a location.
 However, it does mean that students are given the same opportunities to learn.
 I believe that educators can make these opportunities happen by creating a classroom environment that is suited all learning styles, all abilities, and by creating learning for all; not to just a specific group.
 By incorporating this educational philosophy you are enabling not one, but all of your students.

-Lastly, people of all ages are online today.
-From young to old and everything in between the world as we know it has become forever enlarging an online space.
+People of all ages are online today.
+From young to old and everyone in between the world as we know it has become forever enlarging an online space.
 There are Instagram, Twitter, and Facebook posts for just about everything.
 We are becoming an increasingly online world.
 It is in these times where educators use social media to increase classroom engagement amongst other things.
 As educators, we should promote the use digital tools such as social media in our classrooms instead of banning them.
 Incorporating technology into the classroom means bringing in many different wonderful forms learning from around the world into the classroom.
-I truley believe it not only the use of tech. tools but of integrating them into the classroom.
+I truly believe it not only the use of tech. tools but of integrating them into the classroom.

 Check out the “I believe” drop down for more of my beliefs about education!